 - Place shiitake dashi, sliced shiitake mushrooms, carrot, kanpyo and all seasonings in a saucepan.

-- Bring it to boil, then shimmer until most of the liquid evaporates.
+- Bring it to boil, then simmer until most of the liquid evaporates.

 - Turn the heat off, Drain any excess liquid left with a sieve.